xhadix/AIChat/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

-### Deployment

-The application can be deployed to Vercel with the following steps:

-1. Push your code to a GitHub repository
-2. Create a new project on Vercel and link it to your repository
-3. Add your LLM API key to the environment variables
-4. Deploy the application

-## Usage

 You can ask the assistant questions about suppliers such as: